Cyber security for business

 How to contain and control cyber breach

-Security and data incidents are becoming a daily norm for many businesses.
-No single product or method will give you a 100 per cent guarantee that your business' cyber defences will hold.
+Security and data incidents are becoming increasingly frequent.
+No single product or method can guarantee that your business' cyber defences will hold.
+That's why it is really important to consider and decide in advance how you will manage your response to a cyber breach.

-After you detect an intrusion or realise that a crime has been committed, you should report it to the relevant authorities.
-See how to report a cyber crime.
+If you detect an intrusion or an attempted attack on your business, you should report it to the relevant authorities.